Teach English in Saudi Arabia

 To compensate for some of these cultural challenges, the embassies are known to throw regular events/parties allowing you the freedoms you would have back home.

-Saudi Arabia’s climate is considered desert and gets extremely hot during the day and drops dramatically at night.
+Saudi Arabia’s has a desert climate, so it gets extremely hot during the day and temperatures drop dramatically at night.
 The summer temperature averages 45C (113F) but can reach as high as (54C) 129 F. The fall and spring range between 84 °F (29 °C).
 Accommodations are built with these temperatures in mind and are typically properly air-conditioned.

 There are plenty of things to do for fun in Saudi Arabia.
 Soccer (Futbol) is the national sport but they enjoy treasures such as camel racing.
-Many expats enjoy traveling to different cities and countries nearby including Qatar, Dubai, Abu Dhabi, Egypt, and more.
+Many expats enjoy traveling to different cities and countries nearby including the UAE, Qatar, Egypt, and more.